Nathanialuc5019/Project-1/README.md

 | WEB-2 VM     | Server   |10.0.0.9 (Private)            | Linux            |

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet.
 Only the Jump-Box-VM machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
   75.3.88.234 (LocalHost IPaddress)

 *Machines within the network can only be accessed by the Jump-Box-VM.

-The only machine allowed to access the WEB-3 ELK VM is the Jump-Box-VM from 10.0.0.4 Private IP
+The only machine allowed to access the WEB-3 (ELK VM) is the Jump-Box-VM from 10.0.0.4 Private IP

-A summary of the access policies in place can be found in the table below.
+A summary of the access policies in placed is in the table below.

 | Name     | Publicly Accessible | Allowed IP Addresses |
 |----------|---------------------|----------------------|